 When analyzing the highway system for roads classified as collector or higher, the traffic monitoring program provides the majority of the data needed for a macro analysis.
 Existing traffic count data for all links within the study area is analyzed according to lane capacities.
 Roadway volume to capacity (V/C) ratios were calculated using morning and evening peak hour volumes.
 Actual directional peak hour volumes were used if available.
 When directional data was not available, average daily traffic (ADT) volumes, and default "D" and "K" factors were used to determine volume to capacity ratios for peak periods.
 Based upon the recommended benchmark V/C ratios, staff identified which road segments exhibited V/C ratios above the acceptable limits.
+In FY 2023 staff worked on creating new factors for monitoring roadway capacities.
+Once those are completed (aniticipated FY 2024), the maps on the following pages will be updated with the new data.

 The volume to capacity ratio is a key indicator of the degree to which the highway system is being utilized, and is somewhat sensitive to demand responsive strategies.
 The vehicle miles of travel (VMT) estimate is used primarily as a weighting factor across hours and geographic areas.
-Total VMT is primarily a base to which changes in the percent VMT can be referenced.
+Total VMT is primarily a base to which changes in the percent Transportation Summary Report Fiscal Year 2023

+VMT can be referenced.
 If the total VMT increases significantly, but the percent VMT at a given V/C ratio remains constant, the system is accommodating increases in travel demand without increased congestion.